xieguigang/mzkit/README.md

 Expends the file content tree in the ``File Explorer``, and then mouse right click on one MS2 feature in your file, select ``XIC`` for create a XIC plot for a specific ion feature:

 ![](docs/manual/ion-XIC.png)
+> The XIC plot is a kind of time-signal chromatography plot of a specific m/z ion.

 ####  1.3.1. <a name='XICoverlay'></a>XIC overlay